 Cruikshank was already having difficulty finding employment by the late 1840s, but Browne worked steadily into the 1850s, to some extent varying his style (as distinct from his iconographic techniques) to suit the new tastes.
 It is important to stress here that serious interest in Browne s emblematic and somewhat caricatural art has been revived only in the 1960s, and that for many decades it was fashionable to champion the more austere "Sixties" illustration as the great maturation of the English illustrated book — Cruikshank and Browne being seen as rather vulgar, inartistic craftsmen.

-Two illustration for Can You Forgive Her, the second by Miss E. Taylor.
+Illustration for Can You Forgive Her by E. Taylor illustration 2].

 At times the use of such details may seem crude and obvious, as when David Copperfield's suit to Dora via her aunts in "Traddles and I, conference with the Misses Spenlow," is commented on by a trio of pictures captioned "The Momentous Question," "The Last Appeal," and "Arcadia," as well as the books Paradise Regained and The Loves of Angels, and the figurine of a girl picking the petals off a flower.
 It could be argued, I suppose, that the very obviousness of these details has a comic effect appropriate to David's passion for silly little Dora; but the same illustration contains two more details of greater significance: in a cage, two lovebirds sit apart while in small bowl one goldfish seems to pursue the other.
 If these pairs of creatures represent David and Dora, the fact that they are fulfilling their loves in small, enclosed containers from which there is no escape is a subtle and easily overlooked comment on the realities of the new status in life to which David so enthusiastically aspires.